 - 1. Inspect air cleaner every 200 hours.
-In dusty conditions, check more often. - 2.
-If dirty, wash element in soapy water.
+In dusty conditions check more often. - Inspect the element.
+If it is dirty, wash the element in soapy water.
 Rinse and dry thoroughly before re-installing.
 Replace if necessary.
-Part numbers are:

-M773LW3 - #24-28602

-NOTE: Failure to change air cleaner at recommended times can cause severe engine damage.
-Change every 1000 hours or two years, whichever comes first.

-NOTE: Make absolutely sure no impurities enter the engine while changing the element.
+Part number is: M673L3 & LD3 - #24-28003 - NOTE: Failure to change air cleaner at recommended times can cause severe engine damage.
+Change every 1000 hours or two years, whichever comes first. - NOTE: Make absolutely sure no impurities enter the engine while changing the element.
 Do NOT run the engine with the air cleaner removed.